DevShayan/DevShayan/README.md

 - Need a full-stack mobile/web app?
 - Looking for a freelance partner?

-📩 Drop a message or email — I'm open to new opportunities and side projects!
+📩 Email me at shayanahmed393@gmail.com — I'm open to new opportunities and side projects!

 ---